 Extension springs have a wide range of applications and uses.
-They are closed-coiled spring that are used where a force is required to pull between two points - the opposite of a compression spring, where the force is repulsive.
+They are close-coiled spring that are used where a force is required to pull between two points - the opposite of a compression spring, where the force is repulsive.
 As for compression springs, they are relatively easy to design and manufacture although the type of end hook or loop can be important.
-For more detailed information on extension springs contact our design department or consult BS1726 : Part 2 : 1988.
+For more detailed information on extension springs contact our design department or consult EN13906-2: 2013

 Extension springs can be made from round or square wire, although round is considerably cheaper and easier to manufacture.
 We keep a vast selection of material sizes and types in stock, from standard spring steels to nickel alloys, all of which can be used to manufacture extension springs.